nsidi/d3-bar-graph/README.md

 # D3.js Bar Graph
-Using the D3.js library, i have created a simple bar graph to experiment with data and showcase it visually.
+Using the D3.js library, I have created a simple bar graph to experiment with data and showcase it visually.

 <img src="graph.png">